hasura/graphql-engine/docs/graphql/manual/actions/debugging.rst

 In case of any errors the GraphQL response contains debugging information of webhook calls in ``extensions.internal`` field.

-However, it is highly recommended no to use debug mode in production.

 For example:

 .. code-block:: graphql